fabioguerrazzi/Oauth2server/README.md

 * `npm start` - runs the compiler and a server at the same time, both in "watch mode".
 * `npm build` - runs grunt and generates a project build in '/build'.

+### SQL Server

+* Create Oauth2DB catalong in you SQL Server instance
+* Open \doc\Oauth2DB.sql in your MSSQL, execute it

+* `npm start` - start the server on 3001 port

+watch \doc\requests.txt in order to make the correct api call in PostMan for authentication test